Caca Boudin: Funny French bad words 🤬 kids love to say in France

 “Ferme ta boîte” is extremely popular in Quebec, and it’s what my friends and I would say if we wanted to be extremely rude to someone and tell them to shut up without using the more vulgar “Ferme ta gueule!”

-It may be a shortened version of “Ferme ta boîte à camembert“, (close your camembert box) but I’m not sure.
+It may be a shortened version of “Ferme ta boîte à camembert” (close your camembert box), but there are conflicting sources.

-The ultimate come-back to an insult is saying “cest celui qui dit qui y est” which literally means “he who says it, is it”.
-Idiomatically it’s like saying “I know you are but what am I?”
+The ultimate comeback to an insult is saying, “cest celui qui dit qui y est,” which means “he who says it, is it.”
+Idiomatically, it’s like saying, “I know you are, but what am I?”

 /say suh-loo-we key dee key ee yay/